h2oai/h2o-3/h2o-docs/src/product/welcome.rst

 -  **Languages**: Scala, R, and Python are not required to use H2O unless you want to use H2O in those environments, but Java is always required.
 Supported versions include:

+   -  Java 7 or later. **Note**: Java 9 is not yet released and is not currently supported.

-   -  Java 7 or later.
-To build H2O or run H2O tests, the 64-bit JDK is required.
-To run the H2O binary using either the command line, R, or Python packages, only 64-bit JRE is required.
-Both of these are available on the `Java download page <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`__.
+      - To build H2O or run H2O tests, the 64-bit JDK is required.
+      - To run the H2O binary using either the command line, R, or Python packages, only 64-bit JRE is required.
+      - Both of these are available on the `Java download page <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`__.

    -  Scala 2.10 or later
    -  R version 3 or later
    -  Python 2.7.x or 3.5.x